planters

 Easy DIY Dry Brush Planters In Four Steps!

-Today I’m sharing an easy DIY dry brush plastic planters in four steps with paint to give them new life.
-This is a great way to give fiberglass pots in good condition a new look!
+Today I’m sharing an easy DIY dry brush plastic planters in four steps that give old pieces new life with just paint.
+This is a great way to update fiberglass pots that are still in good condition and turn them into something you’ll actually want to display again.

-I have had these fiberglass pots for 20 years.
-They were given an update in our old home 10 years ago using acrylic paint in raw umber pure pigment and a small amount of water.
-These are still in good condition and I love the look so there’s no reason to throw them away.
-Plus, this is a great way to keep pieces out of landfills.
-So, this is a sustainable project which is good for the environment.
+I’ve had these fiberglass pots for over 20 years.
+About 10 years ago, I gave them their first update in our old home using acrylic paint in raw umber pure pigment with a little water.
+They’ve held up beautifully and are still in good condition, so there’s no reason to toss them.
+This is also a simple way to reuse what you already have and keep pieces out of landfills, making it a sustainable project.

 Jump to DIY Card